rawitat/gtypist_lessons/programming_quotes.typ

 B:Philosophical Thoughts: Man, Mind, Machine, etc.

 *:PHIL_1
-I:Augusta Ada King, Countess of Lovelace ("Ada Lovelace") S:The Analytical Engine has no pretensions whatever to originate anything.
-It can do :whatever we know how to order it to perform.
-It can follow analysis; but it has no :power of anticipating any analytical relations or truths.
-Its province to assist us :to making available what we are already acquainted with.
+I:[1] Augusta Ada King, Countess of Lovelace ("Ada Lovelace") S:The Analytical Engine has no pretensions whatever to originate anything.
+It can :do whatever we know how to order it to perform.
+It can follow analysis; but it :has no power of anticipating any analytical relations or truths.
+Its province to :assist us to making available what we are already acquainted with.

 *:PHIL_2
-I:Alan Turing
+I:[2] Alan Turing
-S:The idea behind digital computers may be explained by saying that these machines are :intended to carry out any operations which could be done by a human computer.
+S:The idea behind digital computers may be explained by saying that these machines :are intended to carry out any operations which could be done by a human computer.

 *:PHIL_3
-I:Alan Turing
+I:[3] Alan Turing
 S:A man provided with paper, pencil, and rubber, and subject to strict discipline, :is in effect a universal machine.

 *:PHIL_4
-I:Rudy Rucker
+I:[4] Rudy Rucker
 S:Computations are everywhere, once you begin to look at things in a certain way.

 *:PHIL_5
-I:Seth Lloyd
+I:[5] Seth Lloyd
 S:I have not proved that the universe is, in fact, a digital computer and that :it's capable of performing universal computation, but it's plausible that it is.

 *:PHIL_6
-I:John McCarthy, "Towards a Mathematical Science of Computation" S:Let me re-assert that the question of whether there are limitations in :principle of what problems man can make machines solve for him as compared :to his own ability to solve problems, really is a technical question in :recursive function theory.
+I:[6] John McCarthy, "Towards a Mathematical Science of Computation" S:Let me re-assert that the question of whether there are limitations in :principle of what problems man can make machines solve for him as compared :to his own ability to solve problems, really is a technical question in :recursive function theory.

 *:PHIL_7
-I:Augusta Ada King, Countess of Lovelace ("Ada Lovelace") S:The Analytical Engine weaves algebraic patterns, just as the Jacquard loom weaves :flowers and leaves.
+I:[7] Augusta Ada King, Countess of Lovelace ("Ada Lovelace") S:The Analytical Engine weaves algebraic patterns, just as the Jacquard loom weaves :flowers and leaves.

 *:PHIL_8
-I:Augusta Ada King, Countess of Lovelace ("Ada Lovelace") S:Many persons who are not conversant with mathematical studies imagine that because :the business of [Babbage's Analytical Engine] is to give its results in numerical :notation, the nature of its processes must consequently be arithmetical and numerical, :rather than algebraical and analytical.
+I:[8] Augusta Ada King, Countess of Lovelace ("Ada Lovelace") S:Many persons who are not conversant with mathematical studies imagine that because :the business of [Babbage's Analytical Engine] is to give its results in numerical :notation, the nature of its processes must consequently be arithmetical and :numerical, rather than algebraical and analytical.
 This is an error.
  :
- :The engine can arrange and combine its numerical quantities exactly as if they were :letters or any other general symbols; and in fact it might bring out its results in :algebraic notation, were provisions made accordingly.
+ :The engine can arrange and combine its numerical quantities exactly as if they :were letters or any other general symbols; and in fact it might bring out its :results in algebraic notation, were provisions made accordingly.

 *:PHIL_9
-I:Gregory Bateson, "Mind and Nature"
+I:[9] Gregory Bateson, "Mind and Nature"
 S:Thirty years ago, we used to ask: Can a computer simulate all processes of logic?
  :The answer was "yes", but the question was surely wrong.
 We should have asked:
  :Can logic simulate all sequences of cause and effect?
 And the answer would have :been "no".

 *:PHIL_10
-I:Jordan Ellenberg, "How Not to Be Wrong: The Power of Mathmetical Thinking" S:Dividing one number by another is mere computation; knowing what to divide what :is mathematics.
+I:[10] Jordan Ellenberg, "How Not to Be Wrong: The Power of Mathmetical Thinking" S:Dividing one number by another is mere computation; knowing what to divide what :is mathematics.

 *:PHIL_11
-I:Rudy Rucker
+I:[11] Rudy Rucker
 S:We're presently in the midst of third intellectual revolution.
-The first came with
+The first came
- :Newton: the planets obey physical laws.
-The second came with Darwin: biology obeys :genetic laws.
-In today's third revolution, we're coming to realize that even minds :and societies emerge from interacting laws that can be regarded as computations.
+ :with Newton: the planets obey physical laws.
+The second came with Darwin: biology :obeys genetic laws.
+In today's third revolution, we're coming to realize that :even minds and societies emerge from interacting laws that can be regarded as :computations.
+Everything is computation.
- :Everything is computation.

 *:PHIL_12
-I:Stephen Wolfram
+I:[12] Stephen Wolfram
-S:It's always seemed like a big mystery how nature, seemingly so effortlessly, manages :to produce so much that seems to us so complex.
-Well, I think we found its secret.
- :It's just sampling what's out there in the computational universe.
+S:It's always seemed like a big mystery how nature, seemingly so effortlessly, :manages to produce so much that seems to us so complex.
+Well, I think we found :its secret.
+It's just sampling what's out there in the computational universe.

 *:PHIL_13
-I:Michael Sipser, "Introduction to The Theory of Computation" S:Theory is relevant to you because it shows you a new, simpler, and more elegant :side of computers, which we normally consider to be complicated machines.
-The best :computer designs and applications are conceived with elegance in mind.
-A theoretical :course can heighten your aesthetic sense and help you build more beautiful systems.
+I:[13] Michael Sipser, "Introduction to The Theory of Computation" S:Theory is relevant to you because it shows you a new, simpler, and more elegant :side of computers, which we normally consider to be complicated machines.
+ :The best computer designs and applications are conceived with elegance in mind.
+ :A theoretical course can heighten your aesthetic sense and help you build more :beautiful systems.

 *:PHIL_14
-I:Abhijit Naskar, "Mission Reality"
+I:[14] Abhijit Naskar, "Mission Reality"
 S:Computation is not the same as thought and emulation is not the same as imagination.

 *:PHIL_15
-I:Paul Graham
+I:[15] Paul Graham
 S:If you understand McCarthy's eval, you understand more than just a stage in the :history of languages.
 These ideas are still the semantic core of Lisp today.
  :So studying McCarthy's original paper shows us, in a sense, what Lisp really is.